dbca-wa/wastd/docs/data_consumers.rst

 This API call will download all AnimalEncounters as flat CSV file.
 Nested relationships (e.g. all Observation subgroups) are represented as prefix to column names.

+See the `Dynamic REST docs <http://dynamic-rest.readthedocs.io/en/latest/>`_ for help with the query syntax.

+Coming soon: working example of StrandNet style queries to the WAStD API.